 Ken Ungar (23:59):

 And so without that, they’re just commodities, meaning that I could stop at any of these five dry cleaners because I don’t care.
 They’re all the same.
 Right?
 No. And, and if I’m a commodity, then I’m going to stop at the dry cleaner that’s cheapest.
 Yes.
 But marketing could also help you create a premium brand position or I’m going to spend maybe three or $4 a shirt.
-Because I think that that dry cleaner through marketing will do a better job cleaning my shirt than, than its competitors.
-So like, even if you’re a business like that, like it’s all about what you said, Zack, it’s about marketing that digital or whatever they feel is, is needed to communicate that message and bring people in and keep them got to do it.
+Because I think that that dry cleaner through marketing will do a better job cleaning my shirt, than its competitors.
+So like, even if you’re a business like that like it’s all about what you said, Zack, it’s about marketing that digital or whatever they feel is, is needed to communicate that message and bring people in and keep them got to do it.
 It’s not a, it’s not, it’s not a nice to have.
 It’s a gotta have, yeah,

 Zach Colman (24:46):

 It’s, it’s a gotta have.
-And it is like you said, we could ran about it all day, but situations that it’s product knowledge to, you know, it’s, it’s one of those situations where it’s, it’s the value that you bring.
-Some people would rather go to a dry cleaners that they know, Hey, this, I know I’ll pay the extra three or $4.
-And I think businesses like you and me are willing to spend more money towards certain things, because we understand that.
+And it is like you said, we could run about it all day, but situations that its product knowledge to, you know, it’s, it’s one of those situations where it’s, it’s the value that you bring.
+Some people would rather go to a dry cleaner that they know, Hey, this, I know I’ll pay the extra three or $4.
+And I think businesses like you and me are willing to spend more money on certain things because we understand that.
 I mean, I’ll look at a website for instance.
 And, if I’m vetting, you know, uh, someone that I’m going to work with on, you know, business development or, or other things, and even products that we go to restaurants, we go to, and I’ll see their market.
-And I’m a little biased cause we do web development, but, uh, I’ll see the bias of, oh, they didn’t even care about their site or their, their, uh, their menu is still in a picture format.
+And I’m a little biased cause we do web development, but, uh, I’ll see the bias of, oh, they didn’t even care about their site or there, their, uh, their menu is still in a picture format.
 Like it should be, you know, they should write it all out.
-You know, they’re already want to find you locally, you know, and I see the bias and I’m like, but they’re not putting enough effort into their marketing.
+You know, they already want to find you locally, you know, and I see the bias and I’m like, but they’re not putting enough effort into their marketing.
 So if they’re not putting enough effort into their marketing, to me, that that shows that they’re not putting enough effort into their business and, and doing things right for their clients, but